 Tailwind’s Interval feature, combined with its Board Lists, is such a game changer: no more shuffling your Tailwind queue, no more worrying about spamming your followers with the same pin over and over again, and no more worrying about pinning to the same board too often.

 I hope you enjoyed this Making the Most of your Tailwind Schedule tutorial and that it will help you maximize your pinning schedule with Tailwind.
-Don’t forget to join me again for the next instalment in our Tailwind Series: Using Tailwind Analytics!
+Don’t forget to join me again for the next instalments in our Tailwind Series: Using Tailwind Analytics! and Understanding Tailwind's Limitations.
+Or for a refresher, you can reread Getting Started With Tailwind for Pinterest.

 - Getting Started with Tailwind for Pinterest